 Let’s look at a case study below:

 The above two chart-holders used to be a couple.
-The Yang Metal chart belongs to the male whereas the Yang Earth chart belongs to the female.
+The Yang Metal chart belongs to the male, whereas the Yang Earth chart belongs to the female.
 You should be able to deduce their genders based on the direction their 10-Year “Luck Pillars” are going.

 This is a classic case of high affinity but low compatibility.
-High affinity because a practitioner can immediately tell why these two BaZi charts are drawn together because the ‘story’ behind these charts fit one another; low compatibility because these two charts simply just don’t have what the other chart requires.
+High affinity because a practitioner can immediately tell why these two BaZi charts are drawn together because the ‘story’ behind these charts fits one another; low compatibility because these two charts simply don’t have what the other chart requires.
 Even if we were to look at the charts individually, there is a whole series of problems.

 I’ll sum up my thoughts in point form to make it easier for everyone to digest: